Jeffrey A. Ramaley

 - Allegheny County Bar Association

-- State trial courts and administrative bodies in Pennsylvania
+- State trial courts and administrative bodies in Pennsylvania and Ohio

 - Federal District Courts of Pennsylvania and Ohio

 - U.S. Court of Appeals for the Third Circuit

 - Adjunct Professor of Law, University of Pittsburgh School of Law 2005 to 2017.